SpongePowered/SpongeDocs/source/plugin/plugin-identifier.rst

 folders for your plugin.

 .. note::
-    Plugin IDs must be lowercase and may only contain characters from a-z, dashes, underscores or dots.
-It cannot end with a dash, underscore or dot.
+    The plugin ID must be lowercase and start with a alphabetic character.
+It may only contain alphanumeric characters, dashes or underscores.
 The plugin name does **not** have such a limitation and can even contain spaces or special characters.

 Keep in mind your plugin ID will be the main identification of your plugin, used in other plugins as dependencies, for